vicchi/wp-biographia/readme.txt

 = 3.0.1 =
 * Released 2012.04.20
 * Fixed: Bug in plugin initialisation that incorrectly named the Vimeo content display option.
-* Fixed: Bug that caused a post's author not to be refreshed in the front page and archive pages.
+* Fixed: Bug that caused a post's user not to be refreshed in the front page and archive pages.
-* Fixed: Bug that caused a post's author to be determined as the author of the enclosing page where a custom Loop is being used.
+* Fixed: Bug that caused a post's user to be determined as the user of the enclosing page where a custom Loop is being used.

 = 3.0 =
 * Released 2012.04.11